 With such variation between documents around the world, this process of legalisation helps ensure that any documents being presented overseas have been through a procedure designed to reassure the recipient that the document is genuine.

-An Apostille is the first stage of legalisation in any country which is a member of the Hague Apostille Convention, or the Apostille Treaty.
+An Apostille is the first stage of legalisation in any country which is a member of the Hague Apostille Convention.
 This is an agreement between member states of the Hague Convention who are willing to accept documents issued in each other’s jurisdiction with an Apostille stamp issued in the document’s country of origin.

 Any documents being presented in countries outside of this agreement would require a further consular stamp after the Apostille, from the embassy of the destination country.

 The agreement was designed to streamline paperwork processes between member states for anyone who was born, married, studied or deals with any other personal or business paperwork.
 First effective in 1965, there are currently 116 parties in the agreement, which you can see further on in the article.